Division of Biology and Medicine

 4. Develop skill in the cost-effective evaluation of illness in a resource-scarce environment

-5. Develop skill in working within the medical education system at Cabral y Baez
+5. Develop skills in working within the medical education system at Cabral y Baez

 6. Increase understanding of Dominican culture